SycuroLab/metaphlan/README.md

 Snakemake will create a directory for the results of the pipeline as well as a directory for log files.
 Log files of each step of the pipeline will be written to the `logs` directory.

+## Caveats

+1) Sometimes the pipeline fails with the every first metaphlan command exiting.
+A possible problem can be with the execute permissions not set in the conda envirnoment bin forlder for metaphlan.
+You can check this by ``` ls -l .snakemake/conda/<ENV_name>/bin/metaphlan ```.
+Please use ```chmod``` to change the permissions for all executables in the bin folder.